bluesky66-dev/kibana/x-pack/plugins/fleet/dev_docs/fleet_ui_extensions.md

 ## Custom UI Components

 Custom UI component extension can be registered with Fleet using the Plugin's `#start()` exposed interface, which contains a method named `registerExtension()`.
-In order to take advantage of these extension points, a HyperSec Kibana plugin must set a dependency on Fleet so that the interface can be made available.
+In order to take advantage of these extension points, a Kibana plugin must set a dependency on Fleet so that the interface can be made available.

 Here is an example Security Solution's Endpoint takes advantage of this functionality to register several custom UI extensions: